-Christine Bader is the author of The Evolution of a Corporate Idealist: When Girl Meets Oil (Bibliomotion, March 2014).
-She is a visiting scholar and lecturer at Columbia University, where she co-teaches a course on human rights and business, and a human rights advisor to BSR.
+Christine Bader is a speaker, adviser, and writer on corporate responsibility and sustainability.
+She is the author of The Evolution of a Corporate Idealist: When Girl Meets Oil (Bibliomotion, March 2014).
+She is also a visiting scholar at Columbia University, where she co-teaches human rights and business, and a human rights advisor to BSR.

 Christine has also served as a corps member with City Year, a special assistant to the New York City Mayor’s Chief of Staff and Deputy Mayor, and a teaching fellow in community service at Phillips Academy Andover.
 She is a member of the Council on Foreign Relations.